Termix-SSH/Docs/docs/features.md

 Create a credential in the `Host Manager` in the `Add Credential` tab with an SSH key as the selected auth type.
 Then, go back to the `Credential Viewer` tab and click on the green arrow icon on the desired credential and follow the on-screen steps.

+## SOCKS5

+Create a host in `Host Manager` with SOCKS5 configured at the bottom of the Terminal tab.

+## RBAC

+See [RBAC](https://docs.termix.site/rbac) for an outlined list of the steps.

 ## Split Screen

 Click on the `<|>` icon on a tab in the top bar (next to the close button).
 This will open the `SSH Tool Sidebar` in the split-screen tab.
 Follow the on-screen steps.